 - Communication techniques and tools for implementing organizational change

 - Up-to-date insights on how to build coalitions of like-minded peers in the organizational context

 - Gaining insights from users of products and services

 Days 2 + 3

-Includes: participation, materials, one coach per max. six participants, all meals and Happy Hour (network event on day 2).
-Participants receive a collective certificate from HPI Academy and ESMT.
+Includes: participation, materials, happy hour on day 1 and networking event on day 2.
+Participants receive a joint certificate from HPI Academy and ESMT.

-Accommodation: Participants are entitled to a reduced rate per night at the NH Collection Berlin Mitte Friedrichstraße.
+Accommodation: Until August 22, 2018, participants are entitled to a reduced nightly rate at the Motel One Berlin-Alexanderplatz.